RayfenWindspear/mider/README.md

 It simply moves all of Magisk's sensitive files to a temporary directory.
 The unhide feature just moved them back and relinks them.
 Basically, you are temporarily unrooted while hidden, and it's restored when unhidded.
-Note that the contents of /sbin are restored at boot by a Magisk modified boot image.
+Note that the contents of `/sbin` are restored at boot by Magisk's boot image.
 # Why it might be necessary
 Kind of a long story, but to keep it short, basicIntegrity and CTSprofile that most SafetyNet check apps return are... crude at best.
-SafetyNet does MUCH more than these checks... details to be added later.
+SafetyNet does MUCH more than these checks... details on my research and findings to be added later.
 # Tip to make the process easier
 I got really annoyed having to execute the thing from my localstorage `/sdcard`, so I made some aliases to make things even easier.
 Simply modify these to fit your environment.